blackadi/GraphAPI_addKey_API_SP/README.md

 }
 ```

-Make sure the values for your own tenant is added as shown in the screenhost.
+Make sure to change the values to match to your configurations, see below screenhost.

-- to get the correct client assertion, uncomment everything from the code were it say for creating client_assertion.
+- To get the correct client assertion, uncomment everything from the code where it says for creating client assertion.

   ![Package Structure](images/Generate_client_assertion.PNG)